-Here's a look at what you need to know about Legionnaires' disease:
+Here's what you need to know about the sometimes deadly fatal disease.

 1. What is Legionnaires' disease?